afsc-assessments/ebswp_2023/doc/EBSpollock.md

     from the stock biomass trend, unusual spatial pattern of fishing, changes in the percent of TAC taken, changes in the duration of fishery openings.”

-*Assessment considerations*   The EBS pollock assessment model appears to track the  stock from year based on retrospective analysis (the pattern lacks tendency to over or under estimate the stock trend.
-The model tracks the available data well including  multiple abundance indices.
-Of minor concern (presently) is the fact that the model estimate of declining abundance is somewhat less than that suggested by the survey data.
-The data and model appear to be consistent without big surprises relative to the ability to fit the information and provide a trade-off between process and observation errors (which combined, provide relatively high estimates of uncertainty).
+*Assessment considerations*   The EBS pollock assessment model has appeared to track the  stock from year based on retrospective analysis in previous assessment.
+This year however, the lower than expected survey observation lowered the recent biomass estimates and the retrospective analysis indicated a tendency to over estimate the stock trend.
-The lack of two summer surveys in 2020 (and 3 updated biomass indices) might be a consideration.
-However, the addition of the USV data and general consistency from the spatial pattern of pollock abundance and what the fishery was catching seems consistent.
+ The model tracks the available data reasonably well except for the strong increase in the AVO index relative to 2019.
+The abundance estimate from the NBS was down and relative to population age composition, the pattern in the 2012 and 2013 year-classes is unusual.
- **We therefore rated the assessment-related concern as level 1, normal.**
+ **We therefore rated the assessment-related concern as level 2, substantially increased concern.**

 *Population dynamics considerations*  The age structure of EBS pollock  has exhibited some peculiarities over time.
 On the positive side, some strong